ballerina-platform/module-ballerinax-googleapis.gmail/Readme.md

 }
 ```

-The `readMessage` function reads messages.
+The `readMessage` remote function reads messages.
 It returns the `Message` object when successful or an `error` when unsuccessful.

 ```ballerina
 var response = gmailClient->readMessage(userId, untaint messageId);